How to Compare and Contrast Poems Like a Lit Major – A Guide for Poetry Lovers

 Consider the use of imagery and figurative language in the poems.
 Do they use similar or different symbols and metaphors?
 How do these literary devices enhance the meaning and message of each poem?

-See also Exploring the Rich Symbolism in Lord of the Flies: An Essay
+See also Unlocking the Secrets of Effective Leadership: An Essay

 Lastly, don’t forget to look at the overall tone and mood of the poems.
 Are they uplifting and light-hearted, or do they have a more somber and serious tone?
 The tone can greatly affect the reader’s interpretation and emotional response to the poems.